datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

 ### Computing Services

 **Virtual Machines**
-A multi-tenant serving running a hypervisor layer.
+- A multi-tenant serving running a hypervisor layer.
 Share the ecost with other customers so you save

 **Container Engines**
-Docker as Service.
+- Docker as Service.
 Allows you to run docker containers on a virtual machine

 **Functions**
-Serverless compute.
+- Serverless compute.
 Code is designed to run for a short a period of time and you choose a managed container with runtime

+**Dedicated Virtual Hosts**
+- A single tenant server that is running a hypervisor layer where you can run multiple

+**Bare Metal**
+- A dedicated server that has no hypervisor layer
+- Allows you to provide your applications with direct access to the processor and memroy resources of the underlying server
+- Is suited for specialized workloads where hypervisor would hinder performance